pluralsh/documentation/pages/getting-started/advanced-config/sandboxing.md

 - pluralsh/deployment-controller
 - pluralsh/deployment-operator
 - pluralsh/agentk
+- pluralsh/git-server (optional if you want to use our vendored git server)

 The first three will be configured in the main console chart and are installed once in your management cluster, the latter two are needed for your deployment agent pod, and require a bit more advanced configuration to manage them in bulk.